codecarrotlabs/blog.codecarrot.net/_posts/business/2017-09-10-is-your-idea-good-enough-to-turn-into-a-product.md

 title: Is your idea good enough to turn into a Product?
 date: 2017-09-10 15:02:00
 categories: business
-description: Question: How can you make an incredibly dangerous, misguided and high-risk bet with a single sentence?
-Answer: “I have an idea for an app
+description: Question - How can you make an incredibly dangerous, misguided and high-risk bet with a single sentence?
+Answer - “I have an idea for an app
 image: http://blog.codecarrot.net/images/patrick-tomasso-319754.jpg
 ---